While you may think anxiety, depression, or other mental health issues are all in your head, nothing could be further from the truth!

 The Gut-Brain Connection

-The bacteria in your gut produce many of the neurotransmitters that play key roles in your brain — and your overall mood and mental health.
-In fact, researchers have discovered that about 90% of all your serotonin (a main mood-boosting hormone) is produced in the gut!
+The bacteria in your gut produce many of the neurotransmitters that play key roles in your brain, and your overall mood and mental health.
+Researchers have discovered that about 90% of all your serotonin (mood-boosting hormone) is produced in the gut.

 Listen to Your Gut: How to Improve Your Gut Health

-You can see that getting your gut microbiome in balance can improve your health — and even reverse some problems you may be having.
+As you can see, getting your gut microbiome in balance can improve your health, and even reverse some problems you may be having.
 And we are here to help you do just that.

-Dr. Berutti is an expert on gut health, as well as hormone balancing, thyroid balancing, and anti-aging.
-She can provide you with the professional expertise needed so you can feel better and lead a longer and healthier life.
-And one of the key tools she uses is nutritional testing.
+Dr. Berutti and Melanie Martin, PA, are experts on gut health, as well as hormone balancing, thyroid balancing and anti-aging.
+They can provide you with the professional expertise needed so you can feel better and lead a longer and healthier life.

 Gut Health Testing at the Dynamic Life Health Center in Southlake, TX